s-nagaev/chibi/README.md

 *   **Optional "Public Mode":** Run the bot without a master API key.
 Each user will be prompted to provide their own key via private message to the bot.
 *   **User and Group Whitelists:** Restrict bot access to specific users or chat groups.
 *   **Easy Deployment with Docker:** Pre-configured Docker image ready to run with minimal setup.
 Public mode works out-of-the-box without needing API keys in the environment variables.
+*   **Optional Health Monitoring (Heartbeat):** The bot can periodically ping a configured URL (e.g., a healthchecks.io endpoint) to signal its operational status, allowing external systems to monitor its health and availability.
 *   **Low Resource Usage:** Runs efficiently even on low-spec hardware like a Raspberry Pi 4.
 *   **Asynchronous:** Fast, non-blocking performance.
 *   **Configurable:** Extensive options via environment variables.
 *   **MIT Licensed:** Open source and free to use.

 ## System Requirements